ossys/passport-harvest/README.md

-This code was originally pulled from https://github.com/sparkbox/passport-harvest, but because it is not supported and the NPM registry was deleted, this package is now hhosted and maintained here.
+This code was originally pulled from https://github.com/sparkbox/passport-harvest, but because it is not supported and the NPM registry was deleted, this package is now hosted and maintained here.
 Original author info has been maintained in the package.json file.

 # Passport-Harvest